- Explore Peru's cosmopolitan capital city, Lima

-- Discover the "Machu Picchu of the North" in Kuelap
+- Discover the 'Machu Picchu of the North' at spectacular Kuélap

-- Hike to Gocta, one of the highest waterfalls in the world
+- Hike to the Gocta Falls, one of the highest waterfalls in the world

-- Stroll around the Pueblo Libre district to the privately owned Larco Museum of pre-Columbian art, housed in a beautifully restored viceregal mansion built over a 7th-century pre-Columbian pyramid.
+- Discover Pueblo Libre's privately-owned Larco Museum of pre-Columbian art, housed in a beautifully restored viceregal mansion built over a 7th-century pre-Columbian pyramid.
 The museum boasts a vast pre-Colonial collection of gold and silver artifacts.

-Day 2: Arrival at Jaen - Transfer to Chachapoyas
+Day 2: Fly to Jaén, Transfer to Chachapoyas

 Chat with a local specialist who can help organize your trip.

-Day 5: Fly from Jaen to Lima, Depart Peru
+Day 5: Transfer to Jaén, Fly to Lima, Depart Peru

 Today is your last day in Peru.
-You will be met at your hotel for a transfer to the Jaen airport, where you will catch your flight back to Lima and then transfer to your international flight back home or to your next destination. ¡Buen viaje!
+You will be met at your hotel in Chachapoyas for the 4-hour transfer to Jaén airport, where you will catch your flight back to Lima and then connect to your international flight back home−or to your next destination.